Whisky-App/uisuki/README.md

 /*
-    Inside the uisuki directory, create a Secrets.toml file, and add the following line, replacing <token> with the private token of the bot.
+    Inside the uisuki directory, create a Secrets.toml file, and add the following line, replacing <token> with the private token of the bot:

     DISCORD_TOKEN="<token>"
 */